John Sayles: Filmmaker and screenwriter

-In 1989, Sayles created and wrote the pilot episode for the short-lived television show Shannon's Deal about a down-and-out Philadelphia lawyer played by Jamey Sheridan.
-Sayles received a 1990 Edgar Award for his teleplay for the pilot.
-The show ran for 16 episodes before being cancelled in 1991.

-Sayles has funded most of his films by writing genre scripts, such as Piranha, Alligator, The Howling, and The Challenge.
-Having collaborated with Joe Dante on Piranha and The Howling, Sayles acted in Dante's movie, Matinee.
-Sayles has earned much of his funding by working as a script doctor; he did rewrites for Apollo 13 and Mimic.

-Sayles' genre script, called Night Skies, inspired what would eventually become the film E.T. the Extra-Terrestrial.
-That film's director, Steven Spielberg, later commissioned Sayles to write a script (unused) for the fourth Jurassic Park film.
+He has funded most of his films by writing genre scripts, such as Piranha, Alligator, The Howling, and The Challenge.
+He has also earned money by working as a script doctor, for example, he did rewrites for Apollo 13 and Mimic.
+Sayles's genre script Night Skies inspired what would eventually become the film E.T. the Extra-Terrestrial.
+The film's director, Steven Spielberg, later commissioned Sayles to write a script (unused) for the fourth Jurassic Park film.

-He has written and directed his own films, including Lone Star, Passion Fish, Eight Men Out, The Secret of Roan Inish, and Matewan.
-He serves on the advisory board for the Austin Film Society.
-Maggie Renzi has been John Sayles's long-time companion (and collaborator), but they have not married.
-Renzi has produced most of his films since Lianna.
-They met as students at Williams College.

-Sayles works with a regular repertory of actors, most notably Chris Cooper, David Strathairn, and Gordon Clapp, each of whom has appeared in at least four of his films.
+The list of films directed by Sayles includes Lone Star, Passion Fish, Eight Men Out, The Secret of Roan Inish, Matewan, and Sunshine State.
+He works with a regular repertory of actors, most notably Chris Cooper, David Strathairn, and Gordon Clapp, each of whom appeared in at least four of his films.
+Sayles often acts in small roles in films he directs, and he has occasionally been employed as a supporting actor in other people's films and TV programs, for instance, after collaborating with Joe Dante on Piranha and The Howling, Sayles acted in Dante's movie, Matinee.

-In early 2003, Sayles signed the Not In Our Name "Statement of Conscience" (along with Noam Chomsky, Steve Earle, Brian Eno, Jesse Jackson, Viggo Mortensen, Bonnie Raitt, Oliver Stone, Marisa Tomei, Susan Sarandon and others) which opposed the invasion of Iraq.
+Sayles serves on the advisory board for the Austin Film Society.
+Maggie Renzi has been Sayles's long-time companion (and collaborator), but they have not married.
+She has produced most of his films since Lianna.
+In early 2003, Sayles signed the Not In Our Name "Statement of Conscience" (along with Noam Chomsky, Steve Earle, Brian Eno, Jesse Jackson, Viggo Mortensen, Bonnie Raitt, Oliver Stone, Marisa Tomei, Susan Sarandon, and others) which opposed the invasion of Iraq.
+In 2009, Sayles was hired to write a proposed HBO series based on the early life of Anthony Kiedis of the Red Hot Chili Peppers.
+In May 2010, Sayles submitted a pilot episode, but the following year it was announced that HBO was no longer interested in the series and that FX picked up the rights.
+By that point, Sayles had dropped out of the project.

-In February 2009, Sayles was reported to be writing an HBO series based on the early life of Anthony Kiedis of the Red Hot Chili Peppers.
-The drama, tentatively titled Scar Tissue, would center on Kiedis's early years living in West Hollywood with his father.
-At that time, Kiedis's father, known as Spider, sold drugs (according to legend, his clients included The Who and Led Zeppelin) and mingled with rock stars on the Sunset Strip, all while aspiring to get into show business.

-In February 2010, Sayles began shooting his 17th feature film, the historical war drama Amigo, in the Philippines.
+In February 2010, he began shooting his 17th feature film, the historical war drama Amigo, in the Philippines.
 The film is a fictional account of events during the Philippine–American War, with a cast that includes Joel Torre, Chris Cooper, and Garret Dillahunt.

-His novel A Moment in the Sun, set during the same period as Amigo, in the Philippines, Cuba, and the U.S., was released in 2011 by McSweeney's.
-It includes an account of the Wilmington Insurrection of 1898 in North Carolina, the only coup d'état in United States history in which a duly elected government was overthrown.
+Sayles's last directorial effort was Go for Sisters (2013).
+In subsequent years, he struggled to raise enough money to make a film with professional actors and crew.
+He is currently planning to direct his next film, a Western titled I Passed This Way, in late 2026.